rl-institut/multi-vector-simulator/docs/MVS_parameters.rst

 **cost_om**: Specific annual OPEX of the asset (€/kW/year)

-**opex_var**: Variable cost associated with a flow through/from the asset (€/kWh).
-In "storage_xx.csv" only the columns "input power" and "output power" require a value, in column "storage capacity" opex_var should be set to NaN.
+**p_dispatch**: Variable cost associated with a flow through/from the asset (€/kWh).
+In "storage_xx.csv" only the columns "input power" and "output power" require a value, in column "storage capacity" p_dispatch should be set to NaN.

 **optimizeCap**: Permissible values are either True or False; ‘True’ if the user wants to perform capacity optimization for various components